sunilsingh2019/Finsure-Blog-Platform/README.md

 ## Features

 - RESTful API for blog posts and comments
+- Category system for organizing posts
+- Like/dislike functionality for posts
+- Search and filtering capabilities
 - Comprehensive test suite
 - API documentation with Swagger/OpenAPI
 - Docker support for easy setup and deployment